developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/setup/index.md

 * **Device Tracker client** - reports device presence status and information (such as remaining battery and charging status) to server

 Before installing, ensure to prepare additional steps for system setup - consult your local IT department for assistance:
+ * **Install a server certificate** - Supported certificates:
- * **Install server certificate** - use either an SSL Certificate procured by a signed Certificate Authority (such as Verisign or Thawte) for secure HTTPS communication, or a self-signed certificate for demos and trials.
-The SSL certificate must contain the complete certificate chain, including intermediate certificates.
+     * **SSL certificate** - use for secure HTTPS communications.
+The SSL certificate must be procured and signed from a trusted third-party Certificate Authority (CA), such as Verisign or Thawte, and must contain the complete certificate chain, including intermediate certificates.
+     * **Self-signed certificate** - use for demos and trials.
+A self-signed certificate is considered as untrusted - _use at your own risk._
  * **Open specific incoming and outgoing ports** - for server communication through the firewall, based on ports specified during server installation
  * **Add DNS (Domain Name Server) Entry** - an entry is added to the DNS to map the server IP address to the domain